7 Best Air Purifiers for Home in 2026

 For most homes, the LEVOIT Vital 200S-P is the best air purifier you can buy right now.
 The combination of strong CADR numbers, smart app control, washable pre-filter, and pelleted carbon filtration delivers more value per dollar than anything else in this roundup.
 It handles bedrooms, home offices, and medium living spaces with equal effectiveness, and the VeSync app gives you visibility into your air quality without overcomplicating the experience.

-If budget is your primary concern, the LEVOIT Core 300-P proves that clean air does not require a large investment.
-With over 106,000 positive reviews and interchangeable filter options, it is the safest purchase in this category.
+If budget is your primary concern, the LEVOIT Core 200S-P proves that clean air does not require a large investment.
+With over 105,000 positive reviews, app control, and interchangeable filter options, it is the safest purchase in this category.

 For large rooms and open floor plans, the LEVOIT Core 600S-P provides the highest CADR in this roundup at 391 CFM with real-time PM2.5 monitoring.
 And for buyers who value decade-long expert consensus and the lowest operating costs, the Coway Airmega AP-1512HH remains the most consistently recommended air purifier by independent reviewers.